yousef132/CodeSphere/README.md

    ```
    This will pull the necessary Docker images specified in the compose file (if they don't already exist) and start the services, including Redis, Elasticsearch, and Kibana, on your local machine.
 3. Verify the database connection string for the SQL Server database.
+4. pull compilers images for the language you need to try
+  * for example :
+    *  `docker pull gcc:latest` for c++
+    *  `python:3.8-slim` for python
-4. Open the `Package Manager Console` and run:
+6. Open the `Package Manager Console` and run:
    ```sh
    update-database
    ```